-The Committee, however, observes that Section 3 (c) of the Principal Act already empowers the Govt. to nominate 30% of the total number of the members elected under clauses (a) and (b) of Section 3 (I) from amongst persons having special knowledge or practical experience in respect of Indian Medicine.
 The Committee feels that this provision is adequate and experts are getting due representation under this clause.
-The Committee, therefore, recommends that clause 3 proposing to insert clause (d) in Section 3 (1) of the Act may be deleted.
+The Committee, therefore, recommends that clause-3 of the Bill proposing to insert clause (d) in section 3(1) of the Principal Act may be deleted.

-The Committee takes note of very serious reservations expressed by not only the office bearers of the Central Council but also by some experts who appeared before it.
+The Committee takes note of very serious reservations expressed by not only the office-bearers of the Central Council, but also by some experts who appeared before it.
 The Committee is inclined to agree with their views that dissolution of a primarily elected body of professionals and experts cannot be considered democratic.
-The Committee has been given to understand that some of the members have been elected to the Council recently in accordance with the due process of elections.
-The Committee, therefore, recommends that the proposed section 3 A may be deleted.
+The Committee has been given to understand that besides some members of the existing Council having completed their term, it also consists of some members yet to complete their term.